saiinc/cloudmon/README.md

 ## 2. Configure your nodes

-You just need to periodically send json messages that contains node name from NODELIST and password from PASSPHRASE heroku env variables of your heroku-app
+You just need to periodically send json messages that contains node name from NODELIST and password from PASSPHRASE heroku env variables of your heroku-app.

 #### Windows computers: